stanleygeorge789/Customer-Churn-Analysis/README.md

 └── README.md
 ```

-Production logic resides in `src/`.
+All production logic resides in `src/`.
 Notebooks are exploratory only.

-Structure emphasizes reproducibility, separation of concerns, and deployment readiness.

 ---